- Collar rot has been reported on tomato. For more information please click here.

 - Bacterial canker has been reported in tomato.
 For more information on diagnosing important tomato diseases please click here.

-- For information on diagnosing important pepper diseases please click here.
+- For information on diagnosing important diseases in pepper, tomato, and cucurbit crops please click on links.

 - The 2022/2023 Commercial Vegetable Production Recommendations Guide is available for free online or for sale in hardcopy form at many County offices.